dmbarbour/glas/docs/GlasApps.md

 ## Application State

 A runtime can provide a familiar and flexible heap-allocation API.
-Part of this heap may be persistent, with a global variables shared between applications.
-To simplify garbage collection, control scope, and support type annotations, heap references will be abstracted.
+Part of this heap may be persistent, with a global variables shared between applications through a configured database.
+Heap references are abstracted to simplify garbage collection, control scope, and support type annotations.
 A viable API (tentative):

 * `sys.heap.*` -
   * `scope.*` - We divide the heap into a few scopes.
-The larger the scope, the more restrictive of abstract data.
-Conversely, data from a larger scope can be stored into a smaller scope.
+The longer-lived the scope, the more restrictive of abstract data.
+Conversely, data from a longer-lived scope can be stored into a shorter-lived scope.
 Scope can be enforced dynamically via tagged pointers.
     * `shared : Scope` - persistent, shared state through a configured database, with flexible heap refs.
-    * `runtime : Scope` - runtime-local resources, such as open files, network connections, FFI threads.
+    * `runtime : Scope` - runtime or process resources like open files, network connections, FFI threads.
     * `transaction : Scope` - implicitly cleared before commit, can enforce protocols via linear types.
     * `cmp.eq(Scope, Scope) : Boolean` - returns whether two scopes are the same.
-    * `cmp.ge(Scope, Scope) : Boolean` - is left scope is greater or equal to right scope?
+    * `cmp.ge(Scope, Scope) : Boolean` - is lifespan of left scope greater than or equal to right scope?
-  * `var(Scope, Name) : Ref` - global variable of given scope, default value zero.
+  * `var(Scope, Name) : Ref` - global variable of given scope and name, serves as a garbage collection root.
 Name should be a short, meaningful text.
-Adapters or handlers may translate names, e.g. add a prefix, for fine-grained scope within applications.
+The default value for a unassigned variable is zero, but this may be influenced by declared schema or usage hints.
   * `ref.*` - new refs, weak refs, reference equality
-    * `new(Scope, Data) : Ref` - obtain a new reference, initially associated with the given data.
-This Ref and associated data may be garbage collected if it becomes unreachable.
+    * `new(Scope, Data) : Ref` - new anonymous reference at given scope, garbage collected upon becoming unreachable.
+A new shared-scope Ref may be represented entirely within the runtime until it must be serialized to the shared database.
+Diverges with type error if scope is incompatible with data.
     * `scope(Ref) : Scope` - return scope of a given reference
     * `weak(Ref) : WeakRef` - returns a [weak reference](https://en.wikipedia.org/wiki/Weak_reference).
 A garbage collector may collect Refs only reachable through WeakRefs.
 To access the Ref, use 'fetch' or 'tryfetch'.
     * `weak.fetch(WeakRef) : Ref` - obtain the strong reference associated with a weak reference.
 If the associated Ref has already been garbage collected, this operation will diverge.
 See also: 'tryfetch' from the reflection API.